TO MAIL STARS:

 Thank you for your encouragement and donation.

 Your USA made old, retired flags with EMBROIDERED Stars no larger than a business card are needed today to continue this project.
-Please do not send printed flags or large Flags.
+Please do not send printed flags or large Flags or Flags not made in the USA.

 Please mail flags to: